-- This set of RPMs are kernel RPMs that are required to be installed with exact predefined RPM versions only. - The required RPM versions are different for RHEL 7.3 and RHEL 7.4. - The required RPM versions are different for OL 7.4. - The RPMs in this category should not be patched without specific approval from Veritas. - See "Kernel RPMs that are required to be installed with exact predefined RPM versions" on page 22. - See "OL kernel RPMs that are required to be installed with exact predefined RPM versions" on page 23.
+- This set of RPMs are kernel RPMs that are required to be installed with exact predefined RPM versions only. - The required RPM versions are different for: - RHEL 7.4 and RHEL 7.5 - OL 7.4, and OL 7.5

+Note: The RPMs in this category should not be patched without specific approval from Veritas.

+- See "Required kernel RPMs" on page 19. - See "Required Oracle Linux kernel RPMs" on page 20.

-- This set of RPMs include the OS libs and OS packages that must be installed with minimum predefined RPM versions. - The required RPM versions are different for RHEL 7.3 and RHEL 7.4. - The required RPM versions are different for OL 7.4. - The RPMs in this category can be patched using official Red Hat patches.
+- This set of RPMs include the OS libs and OS packages that must be installed with minimum predefined RPM versions. - The required RPM versions are different for: - RHEL 7.4 and RHEL 7.5 - OL 7.4, and OL 7.5

+Note: The RPMs in this category can be patched using official Red Hat patches.

-- An approval or certification from Veritas is not required to patch these RPMs. - See "Required operating system RPMs for OL 7.4" on page 25. - See "Required operating system RPMs for RHEL 7.3" on page 26. - See "Required operating system RPMs for RHEL 7.4" on page 28.
+- An approval or certification from Veritas is not required to patch these RPMs. - See "Required operating system RPMs for OL 7.4" on page 20. - See "Required operating system RPMs for RHEL 7.4" on page 23. - See "Required operating system RPMs for OL 7.5" on page 22. - See "Required operating system RPMs for RHEL 7.5" on page 25.

-- This set of RPMs are required by Category 2 RPMs as dependencies, their installation is enforced by Red Hat. - Veritas Access does not require any specific versions of these RPMs to be installed. - The versions of these RPMs are determined by Red Hat. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas Access is not required to patch these RPMs. - Veritas does not document these RPMs as required RPMs for Veritas Access.
+- This set of RPMs are required by Category 2 RPMs as dependencies, their installation is enforced by Red Hat. - Veritas Access does not require any specific versions of these RPMs to be installed. - The versions of these RPMs are determined by Red Hat. - The RPMs in this category can be patched using official Red Hat patches. - An approval or certification from Veritas is not required to patch these RPMs. - Veritas does not document these RPMs as required RPMs for Veritas Access.

-- This set of RPMs are third-party RPMs that are included in the Veritas Access ISO. - These RPMs are not OS RPMs.
+- These are third-party RPMs that are included in the Veritas Access ISO. - These RPMs are not operating system RPMs.
 It includes Samba, Ganesha, and other third-party products. - The RPMs in this category should not be patched without specific approval from Veritas. - Veritas installs these RPMs as they are included in the Veritas Access ISO.